 It seems that most of our winter weather came at the end of winter.
 Even in February, we enjoyed a few pleasant sunny days.
 As was the case on the day we attended a memorial service for a dear friend.
 He wanted us to have a party and remember all the fun we had together, so we did.
 I wore something he would have heartily approved of.
-This long jacket with three-quarter sleeves trimmed in black lace at the cuff and the hemline is from Dillard’s.
+This long jacket with three-quarter sleeves trimmed in black lace at the cuff, and the hemline is from Dillard’s.
 It is by Preston & York.
-I wore it with slim fitting straight leg ankle pants from Chico’s and black suede heels from Saks Off 5th.
+I wore it with slim-fitting straight-leg ankle pants from Chico’s and black suede heels from Saks Off 5th.
 The pearl necklace is from French Kande.

 One beautiful Saturday morning, we drove up to Bristol to explore.
 A visit to Bristol is incomplete without a stop at the Blackbird Bakery.
-Be prepared to wait in line for about a half an hour!
+Be prepared to wait in line for about half an hour!

-sateen Girlfriend ankle jeans in alabaster.
-I carried an animal print clutch from Express and wore suede trimmed Gianni Bini shoes from Dillard’s last year.
+On a recent Wednesday date night, I wore a jean jacket from Chico’s with a pair of their So Slimming sateen Girlfriend ankle jeans in alabaster.
+I carried an animal print clutch from Express and wore suede-trimmed Gianni Bini shoes from Dillard’s last year.

-Our culture has been youth obsessed since the 1960’s.
+Our culture has been youth-obsessed since the 1960s.
 Being an adult has so many more benefits.
 I embrace this time in my life with great anticipation and joy.
 A group of friends and I were discussing the merits of being mature women when one lady said, “Oh, I would love to be twenty again.”
 Another said, “Please don’t make me go through that again!”

-It’s always interesting to me, as an artist to study how people naturally mature.
-It is somewhat like a great building surrounded by a beautiful garden that has been well tended or a piece of fine furniture that has been polished and cared for.
-Some things and people get better with age as they take on a lovely patina and become a special part of the fabric of our lives.
+It’s always interesting to me as an artist to study how people naturally mature.
+It is somewhat like a grand building surrounded by a beautiful, well-tended garden or fine furniture piece that has been polished and cared for.
+Some things and people get better with age as they take on a lovely patina and become a special part of our lives’ fabric.
 The woman on the right is infinitely happier than the youthful one.
 Aging is not a negative thing for me, rather a natural progression of life.
-I am enjoying this stage of life immensely.”
+I am enjoying this stage of life immensely.